The Best Debit Cards for Kids to Teach Them About Money

 Kids Debit Card Pros

-Teaches Kids to A plan showing targets for income and expenses over a fixed time period, such as a month or a year.
-More: As mentioned at the beginning of this article, giving a kid a debit card can be one way to teach them about budgeting and enforce good money management practices.
+Teaches Kids to Budget: As mentioned at the beginning of this article, giving a kid a debit card can be one way to teach them about budgeting and enforce good money management practices.

 You Can Set Spending Amounts: Most prepaid cards put the parent in the driver’s seat to set spending limits and monitor accounts.
 You can start to let your kids spend money on their own without completely letting them loose.

-Avoid Overdraft Fees: Using a prepaid card, you eliminate the The possibility that something bad will happen.
-More of having a kid overdraft a debit card and rack up hefty fees.
+Avoid Overdraft Fees: Using a prepaid card, you eliminate the risk of having a kid overdraft a debit card and rack up hefty fees.

-Multiple Other Features: From setting A charge for borrowing money, most often based on a percentage of the amount owed.
-More rates in “savings accounts” to incentivize savings to rewarding kids for doing chores, many of the best prepaid debit cards for kids come with additional useful features.
+Multiple Other Features: From setting interest rates in “savings accounts” to incentivize savings to rewarding kids for doing chores, many of the best prepaid debit cards for kids come with additional useful features.

 Kids Debit Card Cons

 The Cost: There is no getting around it; whether it’s a monthly fee, reload fee, ATM withdrawals fee, or another type of fee, kids’ debit cards are expensive.
-The high price you have to pay takes away the The possibility that something bad will happen.
-More of overdraft fees, and in some cases, the cost is offset with fun features to help you manage the card and teach your kid(s) about money at the same time.
+The high price you have to pay takes away the risk of overdraft fees, and in some cases, the cost is offset with fun features to help you manage the card and teach your kid(s) about money at the same time.

 No Rewards: Unlike traditional credit cards, most debit cards do not offer the ability to earn cash back or rewards.